timnew/timnew.github.com/source/_posts/2012-07-17-use-postgres-multiple-schema-database-in-rails.md

 layout: post
 title: Use Postgres Multiple Schema Database in Rails
 comments: true
-categories: rails
+categories:
+  - Programming
+  - Ruby
 tags:
+  - rails
+  - postgres
+  - multischema
+  - schema
-  - "rails postgres multischema schema database 'active record'"
+  - database
+  - active record
 date: 2012-07-17 08:00:00
 ---
 Postgres provided a very interesting feature called "Schema" in addition to other "normal" database features, which provide a extra layer between database and tables.
 So with schema, you can have tables with same name in one database, if they are in different schemas.